DreymaR/BigBagKbdTrix/README.md

 DONE
 ----
+- More likeable links:
+	- Pascal Getreuer's alt layouts guide:  https://getreuer.info/posts/keyboards/alt-layouts/index.html
 - More consistent page and anchor naming
 	- A link like layers-extend.html#section-name is easier to use as you don't need to check the source code for it.
 - More consistent file naming
 	- `training > learning-training` too?
 At least, `tarmak-intro > learning-tarmak` and `tarmak > tarmak-steps`?
 	- May be unwise to change page names too often, though?
-I may have links lying around in places where I don't think enough about them.
+I may have links lying around in places where I don't think much about them.
 - More FAQ's so there's one for nearly everything
 	☑ Format them as spoilers.
 With the question as header: 🤔 ❓ "<question>".
 	- See the https://www.colemak.org README for some generic Colemak beginner questions and answers